mozilla/monolith-aggregator/ES.rst

 (down to one lucene segment), as they'll never change and backup tools likely appreciate a large amount of static data as well.

+Note that you don't need to manually write to the different indexes yourself, Elastic Search will take care of this automatically, and write / read from the right shards / indexes.

 elasticsearch.yml
 :::::::::::::::::